wharfkit/docs/wharf/UserInterface.md

 ### Architecture

-The `UserInterface` components of the [SessionKit](#) are designed with inheritence in mind to optionally allow developers to extend existing core code in order to more effectively build custom implementations.
+The `UserInterface` components of the [SessionKit](#) are designed with inheritance in mind to optionally allow developers to extend existing core code in order to more effectively build custom implementations.
 This inheritance structure can roughly be viewed as:

 ```
 DefinedUserInterface (e.g. WebRenderer)
 ↳ extends AbstractUserInterface
  ↳ implements UserInterface
 ```

-The `UserInterface` ([docs](https://wharfkit.github.io/session/interfaces/UserInterface.html)) is defined as an interface with the data structures that the [SessionKit](#) requires to function.
+The `UserInterface` ([docs](https://wharfkit.github.io/session/interfaces/UserInterface.html)) is defined as an interface with the data structures that the [SessionKit](#) requires in order to function.
 One layer above this is an `AbstractUserInterface` ([docs](https://wharfkit.github.io/session/classes/AbstractUserInterface.html)) declared as an abstract class from which complete implementations may extend in order to inherit base functionality.

 ### Life Cycle

 Wharf through the Session Kit currently has two major life cycle processes in which the `UserInterface` is utilized:

 1. The [login](#) call on an instance of the [SessionKit](#)
 2. The [transact](#) call on an individual [Session](#)

 When developers make calls to these methods in their applications, a life cycle event is started and a [context](#) object is spawned for its duration.
 This [context](#) contains an instance of the `UserInterface`, which the [SessionKit](#) and various [Plugins](#) may call to interact with the user.

 #### Login

 When an application calls the [login](#) method of the [SessionKit](#) a series of events is triggered against an implemented `UserInterface` and its methods.

 Listed below are all of the methods this sequence will call in chronological order.

 ##### onLogin